 Another cruise story – this time a short story.

 Angie Silverton embarks on a well-deserved cruise with her husband, Gil, only to run into Selina on board.
-Selina is her once best friend, now sworn enemy after she stole Zander, the love of Angie’s life.
-When Gil is stricken with seasickness, Angie goes onshore in Malaga by herself to do some shopping but when she misses the boat’s departure she finds herself stranded with Selina.
+Selina is her once best friend, now a sworn enemy, after she stole from Zander, the love of Angie’s life.
+When Gil is stricken with seasickness, Angie goes onshore in Malaga by herself to do some shopping, but when she misses the boat’s departure she finds herself stranded with Selina.
 The two women are forced together for three days while they catch up with the ship.
 Are they able to settle their differences?